 The UAE Federal Tax Authority or FTA administers the tax laws, as well as various tax benefit programs in the country.
-An audit is a crucial part of FTA’s range of activities which are aimed at ensuring the tax system remains fair for all taxable entities.
-With a tax audit in UAE, an FTA officer will be sent to your office or business premises to closely examine company books and records.
+An audit is a crucial part of FTA's range of activities which are aimed at ensuring the tax system remains fair for all taxable entities.
+With tax audits, an FTA officer will be sent to your office or business premises to closely examine company books and records.
 The officer will confirm whether or not your business is fulfilling all of its tax obligations, receiving the correct amounts in refunds and benefits, and following the tax legislation correctly.

-If you have been chosen for a surprise tax audit by the FTA or you want to make sure you are prepared should your business be scheduled for a tax audit in UAE, the information in this article will help you get started on your preparations.
+If you have been chosen for a surprise tax audit by the FTA or you want to make sure you are prepared should your business be scheduled for a tax audit in UAE, the information in this article will help you get started on your preparations?

 Why does a business get scheduled for a tax audit in UAE?

 The FTA chooses to schedule a tax audit in UAE for a particular business based on their risk assessment.
-This assessment examines several different factors, including frequency and/or likelihood of errors in the filing of tax returns in UAE, and presence of indications of company non-compliance, especially to new tax obligations.
-Local tax authorities also look at information you’ve filed in your tax returns, then compare the information to similar returns of businesses in the same industry as you.
+This assessment examines several different factors, including frequency and/or likelihood of errors in the filing of tax returns in UAE, and the presence of indications of company non-compliance, especially to new tax obligations.
+Local tax authorities also look at the information you've filed in your tax returns, then compare the information to similar returns of businesses in the same industry as you.

 How will I know if I'm scheduled for a tax audit in UAE?